StanfordBioinformatics/dockerflow/va_mvp/sv_caller/README.md

   cmd: |
 ```

-This is the current draft of the Pindel task.
+This is the current draft of 'pindel-task.yaml', the Pindel task file.
 The task file describes everything involved in executing the Pindel task.
 This includes inputs, outputs, and the commands that will be run in the Pindel docker image.
 Currently it only has values for the name, description, and docker:imageName.
 As we figure out more about running Pindel, we can fill in these values.

 The docker image is named "gcr.io/<your_project_name>/<task_name>".
-I haven't created the docker image yet, but I already have enough information to infer what it will be named.
+We haven't created the docker image yet, but I already have enough information to infer what it will be named.
 Once I know more about how breakdancer works, I can fill in the sections for input/output parameters and the command to be run in docker.

 ##Building the Docker image